rust-qt/ritual/README.md

 - Methods inherited from base classes are available via `Deref` implementation (if the class has multiple bases, only the first base's methods are directly available).
 - Getter and setter methods are created for each public class field.
 - Operators are translated to Rust's operator trait implementations when possible.
+- C++ STL-style iterators are accessible from Rust via adaptors.

 Names of Rust identifiers are modified according to Rust's naming conventions.

+Documentation is important! `ritual` generates `rustdoc` comments with information about corresponding C++ types and methods.
+Qt documentation is integrated in `rustdoc` comments.

-Not implemented yet but planned:
+Not implemented yet but can be implemented in the future:

 - Translate C++ `typedef`s to Rust type aliases.
 - Implement `Debug` and `Display` traits for structs if applicable methods exist on C++ side.
-- Implement iterator traits for collections.
 - ([Implement subclassing API](https://github.com/rust-qt/ritual/issues/26)).

 Not planned to support: